CompuTec/pdc-docs/current/administrator-guide/barcodes.md

 7. Print the generated barcode.

-8. Click here to save the code as a file in .png format.
+8. Click here to save the code as a file in .webp format.

 In PDC Barcode Simulator, you can scan a ready barcode to check its validity and elements (in case it is a multi-prefix code) or to check if the scanning device works correctly.